Swathipinky2/Youtube-Clone/README.md

 1. Fork the repository.
 2. Make your desired changes or improvements.
 3. Submit a pull request with a clear description of the changes you've made.

-Please ensure that your code adheres to best practices, is well-documented, and doesn't disrupt existing functionality.